When is $A + x A =\mathbb{R}$: Subrings and Subfields

 (i) Any positive element has a square root in $R$, and

 (ii) Any polynomial equation $f (x) = 0$ where $f (x) \in R [x]$ is of odd degree has a root in $R$.

-\begin{fact}[Artin-Schreier, see Jacobson {\cite{MR1009787}} p.674.]
-Let $C$ be a algebrically closed field and $K$ be a proper subfield of $C$ such that $C/F$ is finite.
+\begin{fact}[Artin-Schreier, see {\cite[p.674]{MR1009787}}] Let $C$ be an algebrically closed field and $F$ be a proper subfield of $C$ such that $C/F$ is finite.
 Then $F$ is real closed and $C = F \left ( \sqrt{- 1} \right)$. \end{fact}

-\begin{fact}[``Lying-over'', see Jacobson {\cite{MR1009787}} p.411.]
-Let $E$ be commutative ring, $R$ a subring such that $E$ is integral over $R$.
-Then any prime ideal $p$ of $R$ is the contraction $P^c$ of a prime ideal $P$ of $E$, i.e. $p = P \cap R$. \end{fact}
+\begin{fact}[``Lying-over'', see {\cite[p.411]{MR1009787}}] Let $E$ be a commutative ring, $R$ a subring such that $E$ is integral over $R$ (for every element $\alpha$ of $E$, there is a monic polynomial $f(x) \in R[x]$ such that $f(\alpha)=0$).
+Then for each prime ideal $p$ of $R$, there is a prime ideal $P$ of $E$ such that $p = P \cap R$.
+In particular, if $E$ is a field, so is $R$. \end{fact}